-2. In the case of prepayment the Member shall provide Alcor with the minimum cryopreservation amount through such payment methods as cash, money order, wire transfer, etc… These funds will be placed into either a bank account or Alcor's pre-approved trust agreement.
+2. In the case of prepayment the Member shall provide Alcor with the minimum cryopreservation amount through such payment methods as cash, money order, wire transfer, etc. These funds will be placed into either a bank account or Alcor's pre-approved trust agreement.
 Template trust samples are available upon request.

 These are the two primary funding mechanisms that provide both Alcor and the Member with the necessary protection.
 This is important to Members who want assurance that Alcor will remain financially strong and capable of providing sound protection for patients in cryopreservation, as well as offering assistance to future clients.
 Naming Alcor as only the irrevocable beneficiary or collateral assignee can be problematic and is not recommended to fund the cryopreservation.

-Current Membership Dues are:
+Current Membership Dues, net of applicable discounts, are:

 For Members residing in the continental U.S. and Canada: Alcor will provide Comprehensive Member Standby (CMS) to all Members (standby in Canada may be subject to delays due to customs and immigration requirements), which includes all rescue activities up through the time the legally pronounced Member is delivered to the Alcor operating room for cryoprotection.
-This charge is waived for full-time students under age 25 and minors (18 and younger).
+This charge is waived for full-time students under age 25 and minors (under age 18).
 This charge may be waived in part or in whole, with approval from two of the following Alcor officials: CEO, Vice President, Technical Operations Director, or Chairman of the Board.
 All Members are subject to a waiting period of 180 days for CMS from the date signup arrangements are completed.
 All payments are non-refundable.